kamerozdmr/PiADXL355/README.md

 # PiADXL355
 Python module for interfacing Analog Devices ADXL355 accelererometer through SPI bus with the Raspberry Pi.

+All you need is Raspberry Pi 4, SD card, sensor board and some jumper wires.

 Module uses data ready pin for accurate sampling rate.
 ODR values given in datasheet can be used as a sampling rate.

 Files are writen to miniSEED file format with header information.